veikman/dmote-keycap/doc/jig.md

 [![Image of a set of jigs](https://viktor.eikman.se/image/keycap-jigs-mounted-on-board/display)](https://viktor.eikman.se/image/keycap-jigs-mounted-on-board/)

 This tool is intended for use in the manual finishing of printed keycaps.
-Specifically, controlled by the standard `--bowl-radii` parameter to the CLI utility, the jig includes a pad with the same curvature as the bowl that tops off a `minimal`-style keycap.

-The pad on the jig curves outward while the bowl curves inward.
+It includes a rounded pad.
+The pad is convex, to match the inside of the bowl that curves inward on a `minimal`-style keycap.
+You strap sandpaper on the pad to get a jig for making the inside of the bowl smoother.

-You put a strip of sandpaper in between to make the inside of the bowl smoother, so it looks good and stays clean without the need for paint or varnish.
+A smooth bowl looks good and stays clean, all without the need for paint or varnish.
 Sanding the inside of the bowl is more important than sanding the sides.
 The jig will not help you do the latter.

 ### Parameters

+The curvature of the bowl is determined by the `--bowl-radii` parameter to the CLI utility.
+This is the same parameter that governs the bowl of a keycap, and it has the exact same default value.
+For best results, override that default.
+Make all the radii about 0.6 mm smaller for the jig than for the keys.
+That way, there’s space for rough sandpaper in between the two.

 The following parameters to the CLI utility affect only its jig mode: